Leonard Abbeduto, Ph.D., IDDRC Director

 Chair, UC Davis Pharmacology and Toxicology Graduate Group

 Dr. Lein is a professor of neurotoxicology in the Department of Molecular Biosciences in the School of Veterinary Medicine and a member of the MIND Institute faculty.
 Dr. Lein has developed a collaborative and interdisciplinary research program in basic and applied aspects of developmental neurobiology, and she is an internationally known expert on cellular and molecular mechanisms of neurotoxicology.
-Her work has identified environmental risk factors that converge on signaling pathways that mediate activity-dependent remodeling of neuronal connectivity that are also known to be influenced by ASD-linked genes.
-In collaboration with Dr. Judy Van de Water, she is leveraging in vitro models to investigate how cytokines upregulated in ASD modulate neurodevelopmental processes that shape neural circuits in the developing brain.
+Her work has identified environmental risk factors that converge on signaling pathways that mediate activity-dependent remodeling of neuronal connectivity that are also known to be influenced by autism linked genes.
+In collaboration with Dr. Judy Van de Water, she is leveraging in vitro models to investigate how cytokines upregulated in autism modulate neurodevelopmental processes that shape neural circuits in the developing brain.

 Biostatistics, Bioinformatics, & Research Design Core Director